jerome1232/jerome1232.github.io/index.md

   * **Target Corporation**: 2008 - Present
     * ***Reverse Logistics***
       * Acted as a primary contact point with vendors.
-      * Received incoming product, ensure all processes are correctly followed by team when salvaging or defecting product.
+      * Received incoming product, ensured all processes are correctly followed by team when salvaging or defecting product.
     * ***Computerized Maintenance Management System Technician***
       * Managed trailer maintenance program with third party vendor.
       * Researched damages on trailers and pursued claims against third parties when fault was found resulting in saving thousands of dollars in trailer repairs.
       * Took part in massive parts data overhaul to improve our parts information and update all missing information regarding parts prior to a template rollout across entire system.
     * ***Inventory Manager***
-      * Trained 100+ new team members through Target's Just-inTime training program on powered equipment and in department roles resulting in improved quality and productivity.
+      * Trained 100+ new team members through Target's just-in-time training program on powered equipment and in department roles resulting in improved quality and productivity.
       * Assured quality through regular audits and follow up training with high error causes.
       * Processed environmentally sensitive damaged product per California and Target regulations.